Physician burnout is far more than a buzzword. In fact, in June of 2019 the World Health Organization formally named burnout a medical condition.

-To help decrease burnout or to elevate your concerns at Cone Health, contact us through email at email@example.com.
+To help decrease burnout or to elevate your concerns at Cone Health, email the Directors of Physician Resilience and Retention:

 There’s good news if you’re dealing with burnout.
 Yes, there are system-wide changes that need to be made across the country, but there are also things you can do to help on a personal level.